-The H&D website runs on a Mediawiki installation, the same software that the free online encyclopedia Wikipedia is built on.
-Wiki websites function both as frontend as well as backend spaces.
-The backend is used for storage, uploading and editing, whereas the frontend serves and present the content in a selective manner.
-The wiki enables a variety of users to work and expand the wiki database, while simultaneously having access to the same resources (e.g. reading through published articles).
+The H&D website runs on a Mediawiki installation.
+This is the same software on which the free online encyclopedia Wikipedia is built.
+Wiki websites function as both frontend and backend spaces.
+The frontend serves and present the content in a selective manner.
+The backend is used for storage, uploading, and editing.
+The wiki enables a variety of users to work and expand the wiki database while having simultaneous access to the same resources (e.g. reading through published articles).

-Providing the wiki content through a frontend website allows to browse its large amount of information in an easier and faster way than having to move through the wiki’s idiosyncratic backend navigation architecture (which is more of a search tool than a navigation bar).
-Still, wiki’s garden architecture is pretty interesting and enables a rethinking of web design, dominant backend systems and their imposed structures.
+Providing the wiki content through a frontend website allows users to easily and quickly access a large amount of information.
+This is in comparison to having to move through the wiki’s idiosyncratic backend navigation architecture, which is more of a search tool than a navigation bar.
+Still, wiki’s architecture is interesting and enables a rethinking of web design, dominant backend systems, and their imposed structures.

 Hierarchy & structure

-When I began to work on the new version of H&D website, I spent quite some time getting a sense of how this wiki had been shaped over the previous three years of its existence.
+I spent quite some time getting a sense of how this wiki had been shaped over the previous three years of its existence when I began to work on the new version of H&D website.
 Wikis often promote a flat hierarchy, such as linking and backlinking between pages.
-H&D’s wiki makes use of that approach while ignoring all those red links that are automatically created whenever a page does not yet exist.
+H&D’s wiki makes use of that approach while ignoring all those red links that are automatically created when a page does not yet exist.
 Everything requires to be linked and needs to exist as a page.
-This process promotes a full flat-ontology for each piece of data.
+This process promotes a flat ontology for each piece of data.

-While keeping a flat hierarchy and ignoring hardcore linking and backlinking of pages was functional, H&D’s wiki was missing a straightforward way of creating new content.
-As part of the explorative approach taken from the very beginning, you could either make an event page or an article page.
-Both methods however require you to copy-paste particular syntaxes from previously created pages, which is very prone to causing errors.
-Nonetheless, Mediawiki offers ‘forms’ and ‘templates’ as a way to define the content structure of a page, which outlines what kind of information is required to create that page.
+H&D’s wiki was missing a straightforward way of creating new content.
+As part of the explorative approach taken from the beginning, you can either make an event page or an article page.
+Both methods, however, require you to copy-paste particular syntaxes from previously created pages, which is very prone to causing errors.
+Nonetheless, Mediawiki offers ‘forms’ and ‘templates’ as a way to define the content structure of a page.
+This outlines what kind of information is required to create that page.

-An immediate benefit of this is deduplicating variants of the same tag or token you are adding to fill out a field (eg. was it ‘meetup’ or ‘Meetup’ or ‘meet-up’?
+An immediate benefit of this is de-duplicating variants of the same tag or token is that you are adding to fill out a field (was it ‘meetup’ or ‘Meetup’ or ‘meet-up’?
 Wonder no more).
-This is not just petty grammar, the wiki engine will otherwise turn that link to ‘Meetup’ red if it’s not spelled correctly!
+This is not just petty grammar.
+The wiki engine will otherwise turn that link to ‘Meetup’ red if it’s not spelled correctly!
 The page is missing!
 And then you make yet another page about ‘Meetup’ but spelled this time as ‘meet-ups.’

-Considering encyclopaedic minds and needs, this all sounds basic and banal.
+Considering encyclopedic minds and needs, this all sounds banal.
 But, what if you are just defining and adding content while you go with it, as in H&D’s wiki case?

-Manually adding all the information necessary to create the article is quite cumbersome, especially when the content is being constantly modified.
-My solution was to introduce built-in fields, where the editor can select metadata such as dates, names of collaborators and categories.
-That metadata gives articles a home and makes content creation more intuitive without being too pedantic–as H&D’s wiki is still not following in many occasions the wiki mindset on how to layout and organise information.
+Manually adding all the information necessary to create the article is cumbersome, especially when the content is being constantly modified.
+My solution was to introduce built-in fields, where the editor can select metadata such as dates, names of collaborators, and categories.
+That metadata gives articles a home and makes content creation more intuitive without being too pedantic.
+This is helpful, as H&D’s wiki often does not follow the wiki mindset on how to layout and organize information.

-(Here’s a tutorial for those who want to learn more about wiki editing and mark-up, a wiki tutorial may be found here.
+For those who want to learn more about wiki editing and mark-up, a wiki tutorial may be found here.

 Toolkit & front-end

 The frontend runs as a Python app.
 I never wrote Python before, but the language turned out to be part of H&D’s practice, so I just went for it.
-I opted to avoid frameworks, forcing myself to learn almost everything necessary to make a website from scratch (eg., starting with CGI and then embracing Python’s WSGI).
+I opted to avoid frameworks and forced myself to learn almost everything necessary to make a website from scratch.
+I started with server CGI and then embraced Python’s WSGI.

-One of the larger challenges was how to create a proper navigation menu.
+One of the bigger challenges was how to create a proper navigation menu.

 The wiki lies on a flat surface, linking articles between each other.
-While the wiki gives access to special search/filter pages where you can look at all the pages with particular categories, templates, properties etc., there is no way to fetch that view through `json`.
+While the wiki gives access to special search and filter pages where you can look at all the pages with particular categories, templates, properties, etc., there is no way to fetch that view through `json.`

 As I expected, Semantic Mediawiki has an option to create collections of pages with common metadata elements.
-For example, it gave the option to find and group together all pages within certain dates-range AND with x, y, z properties but NOT with a, b, c properties.
+For example, it gave the option to find and group together all pages within a date range AND with x, y, z properties but NOT with a, b, c properties.

 This feature is called Concepts.
-It was the smartest way I found to let editors define site sections directly from the wiki, which would then be fetched as navigation links on the frontend.
-This avoided the need to set up hard coded navigation items and as such, keeping a fluid control of the content in the frontend from and through the wiki.
+It was the smartest way I found to let editors define site sections directly from the wiki.
+These sections would then be fetched as navigation links on the frontend.
+This avoided the need to set up hard-coded navigation items.
+As such, it keeps a fluid control of the content in the frontend from and through the wiki.

 A tool that I used extensively for building the frontend was BeautifulSoup.
 At its core, BeautifulSoup is a web-scraper plugin.
 In the case of building the wiki, I exploited it as a fine-grain filter tool to clean up undesired `html` tags fetched by each `json` call.
-It worked magnificently, providing a very detailed level of control, and making it much easier to add atomic `css` classes to all `html` tags, thus forming a template.
-Mediawiki outputs so much wrapping `divs` that I felt obliged to get rid of them from the final template.
-I still wonder why this happens and if it is a problem of historical heritage due to maintaining a big and old framework that’s being modernised over time, or whether they just fell into the div wormhole and never got out of it.
+It worked magnificently, providing a very detailed level of control.
+This fine control made it much easier to add atomic `css` classes to all `html` tags, thus forming a template.
+Because Mediawiki outputs so much wrapping `divs,` though, I felt obliged to get rid of them from the final template.
+I still wonder why this happens.
+It could be a problem of historical heritage due to maintaining a big and old framework that’s being modernised over time, or maybe Mediawiki developers just fell into the div wormhole and never got out.

 Some thoughts on working with the wiki

-Because of H&D’s activities and of its structure, in my view the wiki has a lot of potential in the workshopping context.
-When needed, a hundred new users can sign up and make use of the space to document, draft, write and edit content, all at the same time and without a fuss.
+Because of H&D’s activities and structure, the wiki has a lot of potential in the workshopping context.
+When needed, a hundred new users can sign up and make use of the space to document, draft, write, and edit content, all at the same time and without a fuss.